How to automatically change signature based on recipients in Outlook?

 6. In the Microsoft Visual Basic for Applications window, double click ThisOutlookSession in the left pane to open the Code window, and the copy below VBA code into the window.
 See screenshot:

 VBA code: Automatically change signature based on recipients in Outlook

 7. Then click Tools > References to go to the References-Project dialog box.
-In the dialog, please check Microsoft Scripting Runtime option, and then click OK button, see screenshot:
+In the dialog, please check both the Microsoft Word Object Library and the Microsoft Scripting Runtime options, and then click OK button, see screenshot:

 8. Press the Alt + Q keys to close the Microsoft Visual Basic for Applications window.